 - What was the answer to the author's questions? (results)

 Provided by Professor Scarlet Jost

-Secondary sources--articles, web pages, interviews, statistical data, etc.-- are accounts written after the
+Secondary sources--articles, web pages, interviews, statistical data, etc.-- are accounts written after the fact and interpret

-review, or evaluate primary source events.
+primary source events.

 SR. PAPER STUDENTS